aumpierre-unb/Ponchon-Savarit-for-GNU-Octave/README.md

-of a distillation column using the Ponchón-Savarit method given a *x*-*h*-*y*-*H* matrix of the liquid and the vapor fractions at equilibrium and their enthalpies, the vector of the fractions of the products and the feed, and the feed quality.
+of a distillation column using the Ponchón-Savarit method given a *x*-*h*-*y*-*H* matrix of the liquid and the vapor fractions at equilibrium and their enthalpies, the vector of the fractions of the products and the feed and the feed quality.

 If feed is a saturated liquid, feed quality *q* = 1,